Eddy Merckx, Belgian, 1945 -

 But perhaps he was universally revered.
 He was made a ‘Baron’ by the King Albert II of Belgium (a motorcycle afficionado), was made a ‘Cavaliere’ by the (cycling mad) Republic of Italy, was awarded the title of ‘Commandeur de la Légion d’honneur’ by Nicolas Sarkozy (who likes to be photographed on his full-carbon Look) and was blessed by Pope John Paul II (who owned, and seemingly actually used, a custom-made Colnago).

 More than anyone, Eddy Merckx established Campagnolo’s domination of the peleton.
 He was closely associated with Tullio Campagnolo himself and, after an initial, brief, daliance with Simplex, from 1968 onwards he always rode Campagnolo equipment.
 During, and shortly after his reign as the unquestioned World’s Leading Cyclist it was difficult to find a serious racing cyclist , whether amateur or professional, who was not riding with a Nuovo Record or, later, a Super Record groupset.

 This ‘document’ is a Panini card - one of a range of collectible cards that avid teenage fans could buy, swap and stick in albums - a fate this particular card looks to have enjoyed.
 In Britain we did not get to collect cyclists - we had to be happy with dodgy footballers playing for equally dodgy teams - usually based in the West Midlands.
 I seem to remember spending the best part of a year buying an endless sequence of little sealed envelopes that all contained cards featuring either Jeff Astle or Tony Hateley.

 On this particular card Eddy looks resplendent, sporting his Molteni top and gazing confidently, but thoughtfully, into the middle distance.
-It is one of two images of Eddy Merckx on this site, the other is here.
+It is one of three images of Eddy Merckx on this site, the others are here and here.